yuqiii-wang/KnowledgeNotes/programming/python/python_basics.md

 Before executing a program, the Python interpreter assigns the name of the Python module into a special variable called `__name__`.

 By direct execution `python <your_py_filename>.py`, Python interpreter will automatically assign the string `'__main__'` to the special variable `__name__`.

+## Use of `-m` Flag in Running Python

+When user invokes Python with the -m flag followed by a module name, the Python interpreter searches for that module in its path (sys.path) and executes its content as the main program.